slayvi/NLP_project/README.md

 &nbsp;

+### The Repository:
+The preprocessing steps are located in the file **preprocess.ipynb**.
+The sentiment analysis with supervised machine learning models (BernoulliNB and SVM) are located in file **supervised_NB_SVM.ipynb**.
+The Deep Learning model with word embeddings is located in file **deep_learning.ipynb**.

+In the folders, there are some plots of metrics, the resulting models saved (except the SVM model, out of size error by github).

 ### Prepare your environment:

 For stable usage of the application, **python version 3.10** is recommended.
 Install python from the [official website](https://www.python.org/).
 Check your python version with entering your command promt and execute the following command: